m42e/httypist/README.md

 The final `callback` does exactly what the name suggests, it performs a callback to the url (which is also a template and can use the data from the request).
 It could include data.

-## Workflow
+Under the `access` key you can list some strings which act as tokens required in the authentication header to generate the document.

+### Docker

+There are two docker containers, one is for the frontend, taking the requests, the other one is for the worker, actually doing the real work.
+It is utilizing redis for the job and result.
+See the [docker-compose.yml](docker/docker-compose.yml) for details

 You start the docker container with a set of environment variables, such as:

 ```
 GIT_REPO=somehost:your/repo
-GIT_USERNAME=username
-REDIS_URL=redis://localhost
 ```

 This will clone the git repository containing the templates and configuration.
-There will also be an url for updating the repository, so webhooks for the repository work fine.
+There will also be an URL for updating the repository (`/update`), so webhooks for the repository work fine.

 You add a folder to the repository, containing a file like this:

+`test.jinja`
 ```
 Hello {{ data['client']['name'] }}
 ```